There are many different habits and workouts you can do to improve your life. What about doing planks, what benefits can you expect?

 - Rotator cuff

-If you like the idea of building muscle while doing planks you can carry extra weight, for example a heavy backpack or weighted vest, while doing them to increase the amount of muscle mass you gain.
+If you like the idea of building muscle while doing planks you can do weighted planks.
+This means carrying extra weight on your lower back to increase the amount of muscle mass you gain.
+Make sure your body can deal with this.

 As a strength training beginner planks can be a useful bodyweight exercise choice to build some muscle mass.
 If you’re only looking to build ab muscles an exercise like crunches may be more useful.